 SHOPPING: Ethiopia is an incredible place for shopping, with traders of art, jewellery, fabrics and artefacts found in each centre.

-TOP TIP: It is important to dress modestly at religious sites, including head cover, a long skirt and a scarf to cover your arms.
+TOP TIP: It is important to dress modestly at religious sites, including a head cover, a long skirt and a scarf to cover your arms.
 Comfortable walking shoes make it easier to navigate the tunnels and passageways at ancient sites.

 Read more of my published work here.

 ** I was invited as a guest of Ethiopian Airlines and Ethiopian Tourism, travelling with them and hosted throughout in collaboration with Lesley Simpson Communications, travelling to Addis Ababa, Gondor, Axum and Lalibela, exploring the ancient land.
-Listen to my radio interview and watch the video too.